L1ncey/L1ncey/README.md

 ### ☎️ Contact:
 - MailBox **-**  LinceyForYou@gmail.com
-- If you a server owner and suffering from CHEATING players? contact me.
+- If you a server owner and suffering from CHEATING players, contact me.